johnh2o2/ggadt/README.md

 **Recommended reading**:

 * The HTML documentation for GGADT, available on-line [here](http://johnh2o2.github.io/ggadt)
+	* As of June 8, 2015, this is a bit out of date.
+Documentation will be updated ASAP.
 * the INSTALL file (which is a general-use file provided by GNU and may not be 100% applicable to GGADT)

 Do the following from a terminal